JavaScriptRoom/JS-Monthly-Challenge-Jan-15/README.md

 Submission of entries is done through pull requests to this repository.
 Make a pull request with a `yourusername` folder containing:

     yourUserName
-      - main.go  # running this should run your submission
+      - main.html  # running this should run your submission
       - ... # any additional files required to run your submission